MiamiOH-CSE274/Portfolio/README.md

 TODO: Define/describe each of the following terms, as they apply to memory management in C++

 * The call stack (not to be confused with the stack data structure!)
+	The stack is a section of your computer's memory that stores temporary variables.
+The cpu closely monitors the stack.
+Memory allocation and deallocation is done for you by the computer.
+When a program exits all of its associated variables are wiped and that memory is available to be used again.

 * The heap (not to be confused with the heap data structure!)
+	The heap is a section of your computer's memory that is not managed for you automatically and is also not as tightly managed by the cpu.
+The heap allows you to allocate memory without any restrictions on the size of the memory allocated as long as your computer has that much memory available.
+Using the heap also means that you must deallocate any memory that was allocated otherwise a memory leak will result.
+This means that memory is being used to store a variable that cannot be accessed by any programs.
 * Address
+	An address is the location in the computer's memory that the data of a variable is stored.

 * Pointer
+	A pointer is a special variable that stores the address of another variable.
+The pointer can then be used to access that section of memory throughout a program.
+This allows you to directly change the stored data of a variable.

 TODO: Answer the following questions about memory management and dynamic variables

 * What is a memory leak, and why is it bad?